top of page

 Had he been drugged and forced into committing some terrible crime against his will?

-Would he risk spending the rest of his life in prison to let the authorities investigate?
+Would he risk spending the rest of his life in prison to let the authorities investigate further?

 If he could only remember.